This list offers examples of research projects that may be available to RESEARCH TRACK students.

 Lab focus: We investigate how adipocytes throughout the body develop, function, and interact with other cell types near and afar.

-Experience required: Lab experience and a desire to create new information.
+Experience required: Some lab experience is a plus.
+The most important characteristic is a desire to create new knowledge.

 Lab website: http://macdougald.lab.medicine.umich.edu